Hedgehog-Technologies/SlashWarp/README.md

 A Fabric plugin that adds a `/warp` command set to single player minecraft for quick traversal to previously visited landmarks and points of interest.

+## Key Features
+- Warp locations are persistent across sessions
+- Warp locations are independent per World file
+- Warping between dimensions is supported
+- Essentially the `teleport` or `tp` command in single player with some balance around having to have been someone before and setting the location as a warp point.

 ## Usage

 ```